 Upasana yoga is the second phase in the process toward Self-inquiry.
 Similar to karma yoga, it is considered a preparation for Self-knowledge.
 Karma yoga purifies the mind, while upasana yoga helps to steady the mind.
 A steady mind is important for gaining Self-knowledge because without one, the knowledge won’t go in.
 This is also the reason why Vedanta isn’t for everyone, because there are qualifications.

 Upasana yoga, traditionally, is defined as “worship through meditation” with the idea that one becomes what one meditates on.
 If you’re a businessman and want to succeed financially, you must think about money often and devise ways to get closer to it.
 If you have faith in God and want to succeed religiously, you might think about God often and devise ways to get closer to God.
 Whatever one’s object of meditation, that you will come closer to.
-As such, traditionally, upasana includes visualizing or contemplating the aspects of Saguna Brahman (God without attributes; Ishvara).
-For example, in the Bhagavad Gita, all of Chapter 10 is a meditation on the glories of God.
+So, upasana is imbibing the qualities of that which you sit near to.
+For example, if you place a log next to a fire, the log will become hot and dry.
+As such, traditionally, upasana includes visualizing or contemplating the aspects of Saguna Brahman (God with attributes; Ishvara).
+In the Bhagavad Gita, all of Chapter 10 is a meditation on the glories of God.
 If we take such thoughts internally as single-pointed meditation, that is upasana.
 So, traditionally, upasana yoga is a kind of bhakti (devotion).

 However, today, upasana yoga is defined more as meditation in the general sense (as a form of worship or not) and is derived from another kind of yoga—ashtanga yoga (the eight-limbed yoga1), which Vedanta accepts as a legitimate practice for learning right values, cultivating discipline and working with the mind.
 Ashtanga yoga (also referred to as raja yoga or samadhi yoga) originates from Patanjali’s Yoga Sutras, and while Vedanta rejects Yoga Darshanam or Yoga philosophy (Vedanta has its own philosophy), it accepts the Yoga sadhana or discipline for training the mind.